-In the last decade, local small businesses have experienced a fundamental shift in the way customers find them.
+In the last decade or so, local small businesses have experienced a fundamental shift in the way customers find them.

-However, those tactics are no longer enough.
-Things have changed again, and will continue to do so whether or not local businesses are prepared.
+However, between the pandemic and advances in technology, things have changed again, and will continue to do so whether or not local businesses are prepared.

-In 2017 and other recent years, the internet has grown more fragmented as a content discovery engine.
-Consider the following recent innovations, and their impact on small business discovery
+The internet has grown more fragmented as a content discovery engine.
+Consider the following innovations, and their impact on small business discovery.

 Searching on the go

-Instead of conducting a Google search on a desktop computer, most people simply reach for their phone or tablet.
+Instead of conducting a Google search on a desktop computer, many people simply reach for their phone or tablet.

 Is your website optimized for mobile users?